ClojureBridgeLondon/workshop-content-gitbook/simple-values/keywords.md

 Keywords are the strangest of the basic value types, they don’t have a real world analog like numbers, strings, or booleans.

-You can think of them as a special type of string, one that’s used for labels.
+For now you can think of them as a special type of string, but has more super powers that we will cover in maps.

-Keywords are often used as the keys of key-value pairs in a map (the map data which we will learn later).

 ```clojure